-This 3-day workshop focuses on incorporating service learning activities into courses in ways that align with course learning goals, enhance student growth and civic awareness, and strengthen our community.
+This three-day workshop will focus on incorporating service-learning activities into courses to align with course learning goals, enhance student growth and civic awareness, and strengthen our community.
 The Service-Learning Institute (SLI) provides a path for connecting with others and enhances one’s teaching, research and service.

-The goal for participants of this workshop is to understand the pedagogy of service-learning and community engagement, and for each faculty member to design a service-learning project for a course to be implemented in the 2018-2019 academic year.
-Each faculty member will be partnered with a community agency prior to the seminar and the faculty member and community agency partner will co-design a service-learning project.
+The goal for participants of this workshop is to understand the pedagogy of service-learning and community engagement, and for each faculty member to co-create a service-learning project for a course to be implemented in the 2023-2024 academic year.

 Who should apply?

-- Representation across campus to be inclusive of as many colleges, departments and majors as possible
+- Representation across campus to be inclusive of various colleges and majors.

 - Ability to match the faculty/instructor to a community partner/agency.